 Deirdre Dwyer has been writing poetry since her teacher taught her about haiku in grade six.
 In the meantime, she’s worked as an English as a Second Language teacher in Tokyo, a Creative Writing instructor in Halifax, a Sessional Instructor of English in Windsor and a bookseller.
 Deirdre holds an MA in English and Creative Writing from the University of Windsor, and was a founding member of the Bourbon Street Poetry Society.
 She has worked with the Hope for Wildlife Society, a wildlife rehabilitation facility on the Eastern Shore.
-Deirdre was also Coordinator of the Musquodoboit Harbour Farmers’ Market, now in its fifth season.
-She is presently chair of the Musquodoboit Harbour and Area Community Association, and has recently been writing prose about her three years in Japan and her subsequent travels.
+Deirdre was also Coordinator of the Musquodoboit Harbour Farmers’ Market.
+She was chair of the Musquodoboit Harbour and Area Community Association, and has been writing prose about her three years in Japan and her subsequent travels & a writing workshop in Iceland in 2019.

 Honourable Mention, 1997 Short Grain Contest.